assaf/zombie/README.md

 To click a link on the page, use `clickLink` with selector and callback.
 The first argument can be a CSS selector (see _Hunting_) or the text contents of the `A` element you want to click.
-The second argument is a callback, which is passed on to `browser.wait` (see _Walking and Waiting_).
+The second argument is a callback, which is passed on to `browser.wait` (see _Walking_).
 In other words, it gets fired after all events are processed, with error and browser as arguments.

 Let's see that in action: